- Muslim Hub

 On the flip side, if you prefer an in-depth, detailed study of the Qur’an, then you want to pick up a tafsir, or exegesis of the Qur’an.

-1. Tafsir al-Jalalayn: a widely studied exegesis rooted in classical Islamic scholarship.
+Tafsir al-Jalalayn: a widely studied exegesis rooted in classical Islamic scholarship.

-- Written by late medieval Egyptian scholar Jalal ad-Din al-Mahalli and his student Jalal ad-Din as-Suyuti, it is renowned for its straightforward, and concise explanations.
+- Written by the medieval Egyptian scholar Jalal ad-Din al-Mahalli and his student Jalal ad-Din as-Suyuti, it is renowned for its straightforward, and concise explanations.Tafheem-ul-Quran: a contemporary commentary offering perspectives for the modern Muslim reader.

 Learn the words of the Qur’an with Kalaam

-As Shaykh Ninowy says, we’re not paying lip service to Allah ﷻ ; the sincerity of our recitation flows from comprehending the recitation.
+As Shaykh Ninowy says, we’re not paying lip service to Allah ﷻ — the sincerity of our recitation flows from comprehending the recitation.

 During congregational prayers, it's natural for our minds to wander when the imam recites unfamiliar verses.
 Most of us haven’t memorized the entire Qur’an, but the good news is that you don’t need to, in order to grasp what is being recited, and therefore maintain presence.

 My favorite feature of the app is that you can select the chapters of the Qur’an you want to learn vocabulary from first.
-So you’ll instantly feel your heart connected in salah when you fully understand the meanings of the surah’s you’ve already memorized.
+So you’ll instantly feel your heart connected in salah when you fully understand the meanings of the chapters you’ve already memorized.

 While we’re on the topic, here’s a short video where Shaykh Sulaymān al-Ruhaylī advises us on how to attain khushu in prayer: